25+ DIY Computer Desk Ideas for a Home Office

 7. Standing Desk Modification

 If you know how to pull this off, you can modify your existing desk to give it a permanent standing function.
 This is going to require removing the legs from the unit and affixing a longer set of legs in their place.
-In its basic form, this DIY computer desk is not adjustable.
+In its basic form, this DIY standing computer desk idea is not adjustable.

 8. Pipe-based Standing Desk